suneepathangay/ReversiStuff/ReadMe.md

 the model to have an add listeners method in order to add different and multiple controllers.
 In addition to that method, we also created multiple small private helper methods within the model to send notifications to the the listeners and trigger their methods.

+Reversi Part 4:

+Provider Code Notes:

+Their getBoard method return an IBoard which has it's own getBoard method.